Skip to content

 How does XProtect work?

-XProtect relies on YARA signature-based detection to find and remove malware.
-(YARA is an open-source tool developed by malware researchers to identify malware based on code similarities in malware families.)
-Traditionally, XProtect checks for malware when an app first launches, when it’s changed, or when its signatures are updated.
-Since it doesn’t provide continuous monitoring, it uses minimal system resources.
+XProtect relies on YARA signature-based detection to find and block malware.
+(YARA is an open-source tool developed by malware researchers to identify malware infection based on code similarities in malware families.)

 If XProtect detects known malware, XProtect blocks the malicious software, informs the user, and suggests they move it to the trash bin.